Skip to main content

 This basis has a singular algorithm currently and the number of clusters will solely depend on the predefined distance between the points and how geographically dispersed the points are.

-It is important to mention that the clusters are interactable, meaning that they can be broken down or combined.
+Clusters are interactable, meaning they can be broken down or combined.

-To join clusters, simply drag and drop one cluster onto another, or press Shift and click on the desired cluster to split it.
+To join clusters, drag and drop one cluster onto another, or press Shift and click on the desired cluster to split it.
+The split will be based on Task vicinity.

-Task selection also works here, so you're able to select a particular Task and drag it to a desired cluster.
+Task selection also works here, so you can select any Task and drag it to a desired cluster.
 Press Ctrl + Shift to select the Task (or Tasks) you want to join into a specific cluster and drag them onto that cluster.

 Optimization